kuba/OxBerryPis/docs/sphinx/report.rst

 `Protocol Buffers <https://developers.google.com/protocol-buffers/>`_
-has been used to serialize data.
+have been used to serialize data.
 They are easy and allow to define messages and serialize it easily and cross language barriers.
 They generate source files in the given language.
 This means an interface consistent with the language and with type safety.